 Westminster, Waterloo, and Embankment Underground Stations are nearest to the fireworks display but all three will be extremely busy.
 It may be worth considering coming from a station a bit further away and making your way on foot (think Charing Cross, St. James, or Temple).

 Once the show has finished, crowds attempting to leave the area will be massive – you can expect to spend up to an hour and a half just queuing to get into an Underground station and onto a train!
 So again – plan logistically.

 New Year's Day

-Where: The Parade starts at Piccadilly at 12:00 – finishing at Parliament Square at 15:15.
-So (assuming you haven’t got too much of a hangover..!) head back down to Westminster to get yourself a good spot to enjoy the performances of all types.
-For those who don’t wish to stand along the route, you can book tickets for one of the Parade’s official grandstands – securing you a seat and a front row view to all the action.
+For those who don’t wish to stand along the route, you can purchase tickets for one of the Parade’s official grandstands – securing you a seat and a front-row view of all the action.

-How: Check out the parade route and decide where you’d like to situate yourself.
-You’ve got a number of stations to choose from (Green Park, Piccadilly Circus, Charing Cross and Westminster).
-London buses will be have limited routes near the parade centre but it is possible to get close by on some routes (19, 9, C2, 24 for example).
+London buses will have limited routes near the parade centre but it is possible to get close by on some routes (19, 9, C2, 24 for example).
 But, as always, check the Transport for London website for more information!

 Margaret’s Top Tip: